Acid-Remap/djangorestframework-camel-case/README.rst

 `drf_orjson_renderer.renderers.ORJSONRenderer` or
 `drf_ujson.renderers.UJSONRenderer` or
-`rest_framework.renderers.UnicodeJSONRenderer` for DRF < 3.0,specify it in your django
+`rest_framework.renderers.UnicodeJSONRenderer` for DRF < 3.0, specify it in your django settings file.
-settings file.
-settings file.

 .. code-block:: python